 Results of any alcohol or drug testing performed on the Company driver by police or highway patrol.

-Company drivers and employees are strictly prohibited from discussing vehicle incidents with anyone other than Company supervisors and management, police or highway patrol, or the Company’s automobile insurance claims investigator.
+Except as necessary, Company drivers and employees are prohibited from discussing vehicle incidents with anyone other than Company supervisors and management, police or highway patrol, or the Company’s automobile insurance claims investigator.
 Anyone other than the above personnel, who asks questions regarding accidents or insurance claims should be directed to the employee’s supervisor or Office Manager.

 Police Reports